- About Cook & Beals

 Then through a system of baffles and ports, the clear honey is drained off into the outer plastic molded tank where it is then pumped to your storage tanks.
 The wax is cut out by a rotary cutter and drops out of the center of the centrifuge.

 The entire process is continuous.
-The capacity is above three thousand pounds per hour.
+The capacity is above 3,000 pounds per hour.
 For best operation, the honey-wax mixture should enter at a temperature range of between 95 and 105 degrees Fahrenheit.
 If cooler than this, the separation is slower.
 Past performances in both domestic and foreign fields has proven that this machine will meet or exceed your expectations.

 Advantages of the Separator: